 3) Crowdsource data gathering to support cycling policy.

-What can other cities learn from your city?
+What can other cities learn from Lisbon?

 We can share our experience with grassroots advocacy and with luckily having some motivated people on the inside of the city council, and the small wins we’ve had collectively over the years, improving intermodality conditions in public transportation, improving the Highway Code, increasing ridership with bikesharing, improving bicycle accessibility with reserved corridors, increasing cycling’s accessibility, etc. And also, we’re a good case study to the effects of media, the financial crisis, and other factors in increasing ridership in a city where nobody cycled for transport.